 Fusion Wellness is proud to offer a comprehensive cancer survivor rehabilitation program for men and women, including Lymphaedema therapy (complete manual decongestive therapy / manual lymphatic drainage), post radiation dilator use for pelvic area cancers, post-prostatectomy biofeedback for incontinence, garment recommendations, and more.
 On staff we have Laureen McVicker, PT, CLT, a Certified Lymphaedema Therapist with over three decades of experience and oversees our cancer rehabilitation program.

-InTone is a home biofeedback and electrical stimulation device used to conservatively treat stress, urge and mixed urinary incontinence.
+Attain is a home biofeedback and electrical stimulation device used to conservatively treat stress, urge and mixed urinary incontinence.
 Bladder leakage, even just a few drops is NOT normal.
 Bladder leakage can get WORSE if not treated.
-We also carry the InTone MV, for male urinary incontinence and male/female bowel incontinence.
+The Attain is appropriate for treatment of stress, urge and mixed urinary incontinence and bowel incontinence.

 Fusion Wellness PT offers Fascial Stretch Therapy™, an assisted-stretching system that unlocks the flexibility potential in your body!
 FST™ is a unique system of therapy & training that dramatically improves your flexibility by lengthening your fascia.